albn-itu/uni-notes/semester-9/ALGO/notes/examnotes.md

 **$O(n^2/log n)$**

-Yes.
-The factor of $\log n$ grows much slower than the polynomial factor of $n^2$, so dividing by it does not significantly reduce the time complexity, and it therefore remains in the bounds of SETH.
+No. The factor of $\log n$ grows much slower than the polynomial factor of $n^2$, so dividing by it does not significantly reduce the time complexity.
+Not that it matters since $n^2$ is polynomial and it must be exponential.

 **$O(n^2/n^{1/2})$**